 This week has been filled with several heart-warming moments, a few of which I must share.
 Yesterday, the Bangor Public Library hosted my very first book signing.
 All proceeds from this signing were donated to the library.
 My publishing house (ACE/Penguin) graciously donated books for this event.
 Honestly, I had not expected to go through them all, but am so thrilled to announce that the library sold every single one and raised almost eight hundred dollars.

 I have fond memories of this library, having worked there for many years.
 I have since retired, but over the years patrons have given me grape vines, perennials, herbs and garlic, because they knew I loved to garden–and enough recipes to create a cookbook.
 If I mentioned my overrun zucchini plants I would have hand-written recipes using zucchini given to me throughout the day.
 I’m smiling now as I write this next tidbit, because I once blogged about the increased popularity of erotic literature, and I had some interesting titles secretly appearing in my box and on my desk from patron’s private collections.
-I remember organizing a writing group for teens, their enthusiasm and creativity, and later, a published book from one of the members.
+I sometimes wonder just how well versed they were as individuals – had they seen an escort hamburg service before?
+Still, I remember organizing a writing group for teens, their enthusiasm and creativity, and later, a published book from one of the members.
 A co-worker and I co-founded a book group that was featured in a cover story of the Library Journal and was awarded a grant to buy ereaders for all its members.
 Later, I was thrilled to watch that same co-worker accept the RWA’s librarian of the year award.

 Having my first book signing in a place that has brought me such joy was the perfect way to launch my debut novel!
 I will admit it was somewhat strange to be sitting on the other side of that desk.